tilt-dev/tilt.specs/analytics_nudge.md

 #### Alternatives considered
 1. nudge in the TUI.
-    * we don't want to be adding more functionality to the TUI at this time, as we're trying to move towards the Web UI as the way of the future
+    * right now we are focused on developing the Web UI/not adding new features to the TUI as we figure out a long-term plan for our UIs; therefore this implementation should focus on the Web UI
 2. have the user run the existing `tilt analytics` command
     * having to switch back to their terminal interrupts the user's flow with Tilt and makes our analytics seem extra annoying -- not to mention that it's especially weird to take a user _out_ of the Web UI when we're trying to establish its primacy
 3. nudge in the "Alerts" pane